(Updated August 25, 2025)Frequently Asked Questions(and some not asked frequently enough)

 What is the best way to contact you?

-Because of the time difference between Japan and the US, the best method to contact us from outside Japan is usually by email, although a phone call, the time zones allowing, is perfectly fine.
-I or a colleague will receive your email and respond in a timely manner.
+Because of the time difference between Japan and the US, the best method to contact us from outside Japan is usually by email, although a phone call, the time difference allowing, is perfectly fine.
+We undertake to respond in a timely manner.
+Contact us

 We need to reach you by telephone.
 What is the best time to reach you?